 - to manage your relationship with us.

-We may also use your Personal Information for purposes authorised by applicable laws or regulations, such as to prevent or investigate alleged crime or fraud.
+We may also use your personal information for purposes required or authorised by applicable laws or regulations, such as to prevent or investigate alleged crime or fraud.

 We may contact you to inform you about laws and developments in the field of intellectual property and other products, services, events and resources we think would be of particular interest to you.
 The permission you provide to us is not limited in time.
 You can however elect to opt out of receiving correspondence and other marketing materials from us by: